 I currently travel with four cameras and each has a different purpose.
 I use a dash cam to easily record video while driving.
 The camera is a Panorama G (GPS) DashCam Video Recorder.
 Its a small camera that attaches to the windshield with a suction mount.
 It records HD 1080p video to an SD card.
 A 32GB card can hold 4.5 hrs of video.
 Its very easy to use and great for capturing those situations while driving when you wish you had a camera.
 Here’s an article that I wrote about using it – How to Use a Dashcam.

 My main camera is a Sony Alpha a6000 Mirrorless Camera.
 It has interchangeable lenses and I use a Sony Alpha SEL1855 E-mount 18-55mm F3.5-5.6 OSS Lens (Silver) and a Sony E-Mount 55-210mm f/4.5-6.3 Telephoto Len.
 This camera has the same size image sensor that is in most DSLR’s but the camera is much smaller than a DSLR because it doesn’t have the mirrors.
-It also takes great pictures and video.
+I use this camera for most of my stills and it takes great pictures.
 I use a FotoTech IR Wireless Shutter Release Remote Control with this camera when its on the tripod or monopod.

 Computers & Mobile